txt/se22/docs/hw2.md

 ## First step
 1. Read a [quick tutorial on LUA](https://learnxinyminutes.com/docs/lua/) (but you only have to read it, not write it)
+   - Three ideas cover much of LUA
+     - In LUA, names are global are default (unless marked with `local`).
+     - LUA learns  names in one pass.
+So low-level functions are defined FIRST which are called by other functions later.
      - LUA is a language with only one associative array structure
        - If the keys are all consecutive integers, then these are simple lists (with indexes 1..n)
          - Contents are accessed via `list[1]`.
        - If the keys are symbols, then we use javascript/python style access:
          - Contents are accessed via `list.slotNiame`
-   -

 2. Read the  [source code](https://github.com/txt/se22/blob/main/etc/pdf/csv.pdf).
 Written in LUA.
   **Your must not write in LUA.**.
 Note that:
   - Column1 of that pdf = some misc utils